This Salmon Crudo with Shallots is made with salmon, shallots, serrano peppers, lime juice, sesame oil, soy sauce, and ponzu sauce.

 Where to buy salmon to eat raw?

-Salmon Crudo Ingredients
+Salmon Crudo Recipe Ingredients

 You'll only need a few simple ingredients to make this.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need: